stef-writes/iceOS/README.md

 - **WASM sandbox (wasmtime)**: `ICE_ENABLE_WASM=1` (default) to run code nodes in a sandbox.
 Disabled or missing wasmtime → runtime error.
 - **LLM providers**: OpenAI (required), Anthropic, DeepSeek supported.
 API keys via `OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, `DEEPSEEK_API_KEY`.
-- Database/pgvector: design in progress (registry, executions, semantic memory); Redis remains the ephemeral cache for now.
+- Database/pgvector (production‑ready): Postgres with `pgvector` backs components, blueprints, executions/events, tokens, and semantic memory (vector search).
+Redis is used only for ephemeral caches.

 See Dockerfile for enforced extras export.

 ## Production Deployment (Docker Compose)

-Quick start with the full stack (API + Redis):
+Quick start with the full stack (API + Postgres/pgvector + Redis cache):

 ```bash
 docker compose up --build
 ```

 Environment variables are sourced from `config/dev.env.example` and can be overridden in the compose file.
+The API container sets `ICEOS_RUN_MIGRATIONS=1` and `ICEOS_REQUIRE_DB=1` so Alembic upgrades run and readiness requires a healthy DB and applied head.
 For Redis hardening and retention:

 ```env
 REDIS_URL=rediss://user:pass@host:6379/0